 Among the objects that you may have seen in your lifetime or may expect to see in your lifetime besides the Sun, Moon, stars, and planets, are a class of objects called comets.
 Comets appear to us very differently than all of the other objects that we have seen.
 Instead of points of light or disks of light, these objects appear to have a long, narrow tail of diffuse light extending from a bright nucleus.
 One of the best recent examples of a naked eye comet was Comet Hale-Bopp.

 Observations of comets have shown that the object itself is usually a quite small, irregularly shaped body.
 It is mostly made up of some rock and some different kinds of ices (water ice, dry ice or carbon dioxide ice, methane ice, etc.), so many astronomers refer to comet nuclei as "dirty snowballs."
+Like Pluto, a comet nucleus was just imaged in much higher resolution by a recent robotic mission called "Rosetta".
+This image of Comet 67P Churyumov-Gerasimenko shows in great detail what one of these dirty snowballs looks like underneath the bright obscuring light.
 As comets approach the Sun, however, they undergo significant changes.
 As a comet absorbs heat from the Sun, the ice and rock particles that make up the nucleus heat up, and they form a large atmosphere around the nucleus, which is called the coma.
 As the comet moves through space, some of the solid particles in the coma trail off behind, forming a long, curved dust tail.
 The charged particles in the gaseous coma get pushed away by the Solar wind along the magnetic field lines that point outward away from the Sun, and they form a separate "ion tail," or gas tail.
 In many pictures of comets, you can see both tails—the straight, sometimes bluish colored ion tail and the curved, white dust tail, which is seen in the following APOD image.

 The nucleus of a comet is usually only a few kilometers in size, the coma can be hundreds of thousands of kilometers in size, and the tails can be about an AU (150 million kilometers!) in size.
 Although these objects are both large in extent and can be very bright, they are actually very fragile because they do not contain much mass (the tails of a comet are spread very thinly over a very large region of space).
 The tails of a comet are so thin that the Earth can pass through them with no problem whatsoever, and, as I will point out shortly, this does happen with some regularity.
 The nucleus of a comet is very loosely bound together, so they can break into many pieces, which may destroy the comet completely, or the comet may wind up actually colliding with the Sun, which is another method by which comets die.
 The most famous example of this phenomenon is Comet Shoemaker-Levy 9, which impacted Jupiter after fragmenting into a number of pieces.
 During July of 2009, an amateur astronomer observed what appeared to be an impact spot on Jupiter very similar to the ones left behind by Shoemaker-Levy 9, and it has now been confirmed that Jupiter just suffered another, similar impact.
 APOD has an image of the impact scar and the story.